MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *Simplified acquisition procedures* means the methods prescribed in part 13 for making purchases of supplies or services.

-*Simplified acquisition threshold* means $250,000, except for -
+*Simplified acquisition threshold* means $250,000, except for—

 (1) Acquisitions of supplies or services that, as determined by the head of the agency, are to be used to support a contingency operation; to facilitate defense against or recovery from cyber, nuclear, biological, chemical, or radiological attack; to support a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate provision of international disaster assistance pursuant to 22 U.S.C.
 2292 *et seq.*; or to support response to an emergency or major disaster (42 U.S.C.
 5122), (41 U.S.C.
-1903), the term means -
+1903), the term means—

 (i) $800,000 for any contract to be awarded and performed, or purchase to be made, inside the United States; and